jupyterhub/jupyterhub/examples/service-fastapi/README.md

 # Fastapi

-[FastAPI](https://fastapi.tiangolo.com/) is a popular new web framework attractive for its type hinting, async support, and [OpenAPI](https://github.com/OAI/OpenAPI-Specification) integration -- meaning you get a Swagger UI for your endpoints right out of the box.
+[FastAPI](https://fastapi.tiangolo.com/) is a popular new web framework attractive for its type hinting, async support, automatic doc generation (Swagger), and more.
+Their [Feature highlights](https://fastapi.tiangolo.com/features/) sum it up nicely.

-The example Jupyter service in this repo is built with FastAPI and runs with the [ASGI](https://asgi.readthedocs.io/en/latest/) server [uvicorn](https://www.uvicorn.org/).
-It hardly scratches the surface of FastAPI features, noteably not including any [Pydantic](https://pydantic-docs.helpmanual.io/) models.
-The main mechanics to highlight are the multiple auth options in `security.py`, and testing authenticated vs non-authenticated endpoints with the Swagger UI.

 # Swagger UI with OAuth demo